jaredpalmer/razzle/website/pages/docs/customization.md

 If you need to transpile external modules with arrow functions etc.

-Make sure the modules are added to the babelRule.
+Make sure the modules are not externalized and are added to the babelRule include.

 ```js
 // razzle.config.js